rodartha/SVD_Steg/README.md

 ````
 python3 -m venv env
 ````
+### Important:
-Also, remember to activate your virtual environment whenever using/working on the project:
+Also, remember to activate your virtual environment EVERYTIME you are using/working on the project:
 ````
 source env/bin/activate
 ````